android323/Guest/README.md

-Write a C++ program that read the marks of five tests from marks.txt file and calculate and write the average score in avg.txt file
+Write a/b C++ program that read the marks of five tests from marks.txt file and calculate and write the average score in avg.txt file